eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/t-support-and-maintenance-by-the-wallet-provider.md

 #### 2.3.2 Topic 38

-Topic 38 covers HLRs addresseing Wallet Unit revocation.
+Topic 38 covers HLRs addressing Wallet Unit revocation.
 HLRs having a link between the Wallet Provider and Wallet User have been picked for this topic discussion

 | **Index** | **Requirement specification**   |
 |-----------|----------------------------------------------|